camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/get-variable-instance-query-count.md

 ---

-Query for the number of historic variable instances that fulfill the given parameters.
+Queries for the number of historic variable instances that fulfill the given parameters.
-Takes the same parameters as the [get historic variable instances]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query.md" >}}) method.
+Takes the same parameters as the [Get Variable Instances]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query.md" >}}) method.

 # Method